Kingsdown School operates a two week timetable with 50 hours of taught lessons throughout week 1 and week 2.

 In years 9, 10 and 11 we aim to keep open the maximum range of learning opportunities whilst at the same time offering some choice and specialisation.
 All students follow GCSE courses in: Maths; English Language and English Literature; Science (combined or triple award); Computing, PE, and a Modular Enrichment Course (MEC – Year 10/11).

-A suite of optional subjects is then made available and includes those offered in years 7 and 8 and additional subjects such as Computer Science, Classical Civilisation, Business and Health and social Care.
+A suite of optional subjects is then made available and includes those offered in years 7 and 8.
+Students are expected to continue to study at least one Humanities subject, (History and/or Geography) or a Modern Foreign Language or Computer Science to satisfy the EBacc requirements.
+Additional subjects as options are then available for students to choose which include, RE, Classical Civilisation, Business Studies, Drama, Music, PE and Health and social Care.
 Vocational courses are being explored as they become accredited.
 We have developed learning pathways that allow students of all abilities to follow courses at levels appropriate to their learning needs and these include GCSE's, BTec's, Vocational courses and Foundation Learning.
-A Practical Learning Pathway (PLP) is also an option for students from year 10.
+A Practical Learning Pathway (PLP) is also an offer for students from year 10.
 This course provides an opportunity to attend a more vocational college course alongside work experience, in conjunction with studies in school.
 The options process is open to allow maximum choice and flexibility for students.

 We also deliver a Modular Enrichment Course (MEC) throughout year 10 and 11 which provides students with wider learning experiences in the following areas: